iamgerryshom/CheckersBoardView/README.md

 # CheckersBoardView

 **CheckersBoardView** is a customizable Android View for displaying a classic **Checkers** (Draughts) board.
 You can easily integrate it into your app, customize the appearance with XML attributes, and even define custom game rules!
+It also supports playing against a computer opponent powered by the **Minimax algorithm**.

 ---